These are the faces of some of the US coronavirus victims - KEYT | KCOY

 Born in Fort Collins, Colorado, Bill Pike was accepted into the US Naval Academy and served in the Korean War.

 After returning home, he attended Harvard Business School and went on to have a 30-year career at J.P.
-Morgan & Company, where he served as chairman of credit policy.
+Morgan & Co., where he served as chairman of credit policy.

 Pike was an “old-school gentleman” with “incredible character,” said Rev. Peter Walsh of St. Mark’s Episcopal Church in New Canaan, Connecticut, where the Pikes were members.
 He treated everyone the same, Walsh said, from the person who painted his house to the Connecticut governor, with whom he was friendly.